codeforkjeff/conciliator/README.md

 ## Creating Your Own Data Source

 1. Clone this repository to get the source code.
+The code you create in the next steps should live under the `com.codefork.refine` package so that Spring's auto-scanning picks it up.

 2. Create a class for your data source that extends `DataSource` for very bare-bones functionality, or `WebServiceDataSource` if you are making requests to another web service.
 See the other data sources for some template code.
-Remember especially to change the
-   @RequestMapping on the class to a unique path for your data source, such as `/reconcile/new_source`.

 Implement the abstract methods as required.
 Write a test or two if you like.

+3. Create a controller that autowires your new DataSource and hooks up a unique path, e.g. `/reconcile/new_source`.
+See VIAFController for an example.

-3. Set some default properties in `Config` if your data source has any settings you want to be configurable.
+4. Set some default properties in `Config` if your data source has any settings you want to be configurable.

-4. Build a new .jar by running `mvn package`.
+5. Build a new .jar by running `mvn package`.
 Run the .jar file as in the instructions above, and you should be able to access the service for your new data source at: